 A significant part of our manufacturing operations relies on a small number of third-party manufacturers to supply the segment's products.
 For example, Doble has arrangements with four manufacturers which produce and supply substantially all of its end-products.
-One of these suppliers produces approximately 90% of Doble's products from two locations within the United States.
+One of these suppliers produces more than 75% of Doble's products from two locations within the United States.
 A significant disruption in the supply of those products could negatively affect the timely delivery of products to customers as well as future sales, increasing costs and reducing margins.

 Certain of our other businesses are dependent upon sole source or a limited number of third-party manufacturers of parts and components.
 Many of these suppliers are small businesses.
 Since alternative supply sources are limited, there is an increased risk of adverse impacts on our production schedules and profits if our suppliers were to default in fulfilling their price, quality or delivery obligations.
+In addition, some of our customers or potential customers may prefer to purchase from a supplier which does not have such a limited number of sources of supply.